American Coot

 Conservation Status

-From a conservation perspective, the American Coot is categorized by the IUCN as Least Concern with stable, widely distributed populations.
+From a conservation perspective the American Coot is currently considered to be of Least Concern with stable, widely distributed populations.
 They are common and widespread, and sometimes even considered a pest due to their high abundance.